dstackai/dstack/docs/index.md

         target: "app.py"
     ```

-### Run command
+### Run anything from the CLI

-Run workflows, providers, and apps locally or in the cloud with single command from your terminal.
+Run workflows, providers, and apps in the cloud with single command from your terminal.

 For every run, local or remote, dstack mounts your local repository with local changes, artifacts from dependencies, and track logs and output artifacts in real-time.